xjr007/grocery-delivery/readMe.md

 # Grocery Delivery App - MERN Stack

-        Grocery Delivery App is an e-commerce application/website where the goods you buy is delivered to your door-step.
+        Buy&Dash is an e-commerce application,
+        where the goods you buy is delivered to your door-step from the comfort of your couch.

-## Usage:
+## Usage (current):

         1. Create Account.
         2. Log in.